danmikus/nyu_python_freestyle/README.md

     jupyter notebook --browser=chrome

 Note that I specified chrome as the browser.
 An open issue with Jupyter requires Mac users to specify the browser.

+Once the directory is open, click into *nyc_event_heatmap.ipynb* to begin the analysis.